Australia

 Mexico

-Under Mexican law, the statutory limitation for civil claims is ten years from the date an obligation may be enforced.
+Under Mexican law, as a general rule, statute of limitations for civil claims is ten years from the date an obligation may be enforced.
+For damages, statute of limitation is limited to two years.

 Netherlands